PROFILE

 Energy Developments

-exports in 2003.
-Equatorial Guinea is now the
+Equatorial Guinea is now the third-largest

-third largest producer of crude oil in
+producer of crude oil in sub-Saharan Africa,

-sub-Saharan Africa, after Nigeria and Angola.
+after Nigeria and Angola.
+Equatorial Guinea's

-Equatorial Guinea's oil reserves are located
+oil reserves are located mainly in the

-mainly in the hydrocarbon-rich Gulf of Guinea,
+hydrocarbon-rich Gulf of Guinea, containing

-containing estimated probable reserves as high
+estimated probable reserves as high as 10% of

-amounts of foreign investment primarily by U.S.
+foreign investment primarily by U.S. companies

-companies have poured into the country's oil
+have poured into the country's oil sector in

 Oil production from Equatorial Guinea is